henryk/libopenkey/README.md

   <dt>Full anonymity on the radio channel</dt>
   <dd>No card identifying information is transmitted unencrypted on the radio channel after card initialization time.</dd>
   <dt>Optional pseudonymity for authentication</dt>
   <dd>The identifiers used by authenticating parties are different for each slot and can not be correlated.
-(However, an authenticating party acting in bad faith *can* read the card unique identifier.)</dd>
+(However, an authenticating party acting in bad faith <em>can</em> read the card unique identifier.)</dd>
 </dl>

 ## Requirements